-The Igarapé Institute will celebrate its tenth year anniversary in July 2021!
+The Igarapé Institute celebrates its tenth year anniversary in 2021!
 Over the past decade, the Institute has dramatically expanded research, awareness and action on public, climate, and digital security in Brazil, across Latin America and around the world.
 Speaking on the main stage of the world’s top conferences, summits and fora, Institute staff have sparked new thinking with decision-makers, influencers and citizens.
 Over the course of the past decade, the Institute’s products have reached literally billions of viewers and readers.
 In the process, the Institute has offered channels — like the small rivers, or “igarapés”, connecting to the Amazon river and the oceans beyond — to make positive change.

 The Igarapé Institute’s researchers and data scientists have travelled to over 100 countries to engage on critical challenges ranging from peace and security, drug policy reform, the preservation of civic space, climate action and cyber governance.
 During this period, the Institute has produced over 300 publications, and roughly 37,000 media articles directly referencing the Igarapé Institute.
 Team members have participated in over 1,000 events, developed 28 new technological platforms, and penned more than 2,000 opeds — an average of one article every two days.